Press Release for Wednesday, May 1, 2019

 Department of Public Relations

-Dr. John Hatle, a professor in the Department of Biology at the University of North Florida, has been selected as the recipient of the Terry Presidential Professorship.
+Dr. Cliff Ross, a professor in the Department of Biology at the University of North Florida, has been selected as the recipient of the Terry Presidential Professorship.

-This professorship was designed in honor of UNF President John Delaney to recognize faculty achievements through the support of outstanding scholars.
-Hatle joins Drs.
-Kenneth Laali, Lee Gasparov, Greg Ahearn, Andy Buchwalter, David Courtwright, Tom Pekarek and Gary Smart as the University’s eighth presidential professor.
+This professorship was designed in honor of UNF President Emeritus John Delaney to recognize faculty achievements through the support of outstanding scholars.
+Ross joins Drs.
+John Hatle, Kenneth Laali, Lee Gasparov, Greg Ahearn, Andy Buchwalter, David Courtwright, Tom Pekarek and Gary Smart as the University’s ninth presidential professor.

-Hatle, a Southside resident, will receive a $7,500 stipend for the professorship and one course release each academic year.
+Ross, a Mandarin resident, will receive a $7,500 stipend for the professorship and one course release each academic year.
 The professorship, effective in July, carries a full-term appointment of three years.
 Financial support for this award was established through the generosity and support of the Mary Virginia Terry family.

 UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures through a well-rounded education.